vilardellsalles/TJO-astrometry/README.md

 |  4050 |        2 |
 |  4200 |        2 |

-Therefore, some of the images of this target will be rejected.
+* **OT Ser and V2306 Oph.** None of the V band images have flats with the proper focus position.
+Therefore, flats of two posterior nights (2015-04-05 and 2015-04-07) were downloaded.

+Considering the lack of flats with the proper focus, I have finally decided to use all the flats available, regardless of the focus position.

-### 12 Oph
+## 12 Oph

 This target has no comparison stars in the field of view and therefore, it was supposed to have a reference exposure (12 Oph Ref) for each target exposure.
-However, only reference images were obtained for one of the two nights that 12 Oph was observed.
-In addition, only 6 images were obtained on the same night (of the 56 obtained).
+However, reference images were obtained for only one of the two nights that 12 Oph was observed.
+In addition, the night with both target and reference images only contains 6 images of the target (of the 56 obtained) and 3 refence images.